 As an advisory vote, this proposal is not binding upon us, however, our Board of Directors and our Compensation Committee, which administers our executive compensation program, value the opinions expressed by stockholders in their vote on this proposal and will consider the outcome of the vote when making a determination regarding the frequency of future advisory votes.
-We are required to submit how often to include a "Say-on-Pay" proposal to our stockholders for their advisory approval every six years, and thus the next vote to approve how often to include a "Say-on-Pay" proposal to our stockholders will take place in 2030.
+We are required to submit how often to include a "Say-on-Pay" proposal to our stockholders will take place in 2030.